tkent198/hydraulic_wetro/README.md

 	Pwr = 0.1
 end
  ```
-NOTE: as a first check to see if the reservoir has enough storage capacity to buffer the flood peak, set Qres(t) = 0 for all t.
+NOTE: as a first check to see if the reservoir has enough storage capacity to buffer the flood peak, set Qres(t) = 0 for all t  -- the "infinite reservoir".
 * EnKF for river dynamics and parameter estimation (see, e.g., Liz Cooper's recent work).
 In practice many parameters are poorly understood (Manning coeff, inflow rate, portion of outflow to canal/river etc.).

-### Wetropolis: fully-coupled v2
+### Wetropolis: entire system v2

 #### Summary
 As above but with the following developments: